Rob Refsnyder Player Props: Red Sox vs. Angels

-Rob Refsnyder -- 2-for-3 with a double and two RBI in his most recent game -- will be in action for the Boston Red Sox against the Los Angeles Angels, with Reid Detmers on the hill, on April 16 at 1:35 PM ET.
+Rob Refsnyder -- 1-for-3 in his last game -- will be in action for the Boston Red Sox versus the Los Angeles Angels, with Shohei Ohtani on the mound, on April 17 at 11:10 AM ET.

-He racked up two hits (going 2-for-3 with a double and two RBI) in his last appearance against the Angels.
+In his last game he had a one-hit showing (1-for-3) against the Angels.

 Rob Refsnyder Game Info & Props vs. the Angels